 ORCID can help research organizations and professional associations to accurately and easily identify and connect researchers, scholars, and innovators with their professional activities and affiliations, by embedding iDs in your systems, such as personnel and membership databases, identity management systems, institutional repositories, and research information systems.

-Importantly, by using ORCID in your system(s), you can play your part in building a trusted research infrastructure by asserting the connection between researchers and scholars and their affiliation with your organization, by:
+Importantly, by using ORCID in your system(s), you can play your part in building a trusted research infrastructure by asserting the connection between researchers and scholars and their affiliation with your organization:

 - Collecting validated ORCID iDs for your employees, members, affiliates, and students to ensure associations with the preferred name (and organization identifier) of your institution and to enable cross-system tracking and analysis